FabianFdz/FabianFdz/README.md

 - 👋 Hi, I’m @FabianFdz
 - 👀 I’m interested in new web technologies and AI stuffs.
 - 🌱 I’m currently learning AI.
-- 💞️ I’m looking to collaborate on cool startups.
+- 💞️ I’m looking to collaborate on cool projects.
 - 📫 How to reach me: fdzfabian@gmail.com